lunanerdderg/Reefbackend/.github/README.md

 * Your project is open-source
 * Your project uses a [GNU license](https://choosealicense.com/licenses/)
 * You state the changes you made (which will happen anyway if you write a description/README of your project)

+(This is a simplified summary of the license and should not be taken as legal advice.
+Please consult a lawyer before taking any action.)